sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

     - Putting the semicolon after the ) on each line.

       + Correct!
 The semicolon should go after each command but not in the comment.
+Move the semicolon before the //.